President of the Philippines: Tenure and term limits

-The 1935 Constitution originally set the president's term at six years, without re-election.
+The 1899 Constitution originally provided for a term of four years, with the president being eligible for re-election, but in practice, the only president elected under this constitution never served a full term.
+The 1935 Constitution set the president's term at six years, without re-election.
 In 1940, however, the 1935 Constitution was amended and the term of the president (and vice president) was shortened to four years, with a two-term limit.
 Under the provisions of the amended 1935 document, only presidents Manuel L. Quezon (1941) and Ferdinand E. Marcos (1969) were re-elected.
 Presidents Sergio Osmeña (1946), Elpidio Quirino (1953), Carlos P. Garcia (1961) and Diosdado Macapagal (1965) all failed in seeking a new term.
 Marcos was the only president to serve three terms (1965–1969, 1969–1981, 1981–1986).

-On August 24, 1970, Congress enacted RA No. 6132, otherwise known as the Constitutional Convention Act, for the purpose of convening a Constitutional Convention.
+On August 24, 1970, Congress enacted RA No. 6132, otherwise known as the Constitutional Convention Act, for the purpose of convening a constitutional convention.
 The 320 delegates met from June 1971 until November 30, 1972, when they approved the draft of the new Charter.
 While in the process of drafting a new Constitution, President Ferdinand Marcos declared Martial Law on September 21, 1972.
 The draft Constitution was submitted to the Citizen's Assemblies from January 10 to 17, 1973 for ratification.
 On January 17, 1973, President Marcos issued Proclamation No. 1102, announcing the ratification of the Constitution of the Republic of the Philippines.
 In 1981, President Marcos secured a third term, defeating Alejo Santos in an election.

 The 1987 Constitution restored the 1935 Constitution's original ban on presidential reelection.
-Under Article 7, Section 4 of the current constitution, the term of the president shall begin at noon on the thirtieth day of June next following the day of the election and shall end at noon of the same date, six years thereafter.
+Under Article VII, Section 4 of the current constitution, the term of the president shall begin at noon on the thirtieth day of June next following the day of the election and shall end at noon of the same date, six years thereafter.
 The incumbent president is not eligible for re-election, even if non-consecutive.
 Moreover, no president who serves more than four years of a presidential term is allowed to run or serve again.

 Vacancies and succession

 At the start of the term

-Under Article 7, Section 7 of the Constitution, In case the president-elect fails to qualify, the vice president-elect shall act as president until the president-elect shall have qualified.
+Under Article VII, Section 7 of the Constitution, In case the president-elect fails to qualify, the vice president-elect shall act as president until the president-elect shall have qualified.
 If at the beginning of the term of the president, the president-elect shall have died or shall have become permanently disabled, the vice president-elect shall become president.
 Where no president and vice president shall have been chosen or shall have qualified, or where both shall have died or become permanently disabled, the president of the Senate or, in case of his inability, the speaker of the House of Representatives, shall act as president until a president or a vice president shall have been chosen and qualified.